xchen389/cs4483game/README.md

 Note: you can edit freely the source files, and see the changes when you refresh in broweser while the web server is open (you don't need to restart it)

+## credits
+	-All not in-house assets used in this project are royalty free and free to use for both commercial and non-comercial projects